 Contented with the morning spent on the beach, we decided to head to our destination for the day, Ganpatipule.

 This was the first day of our trip, which was dedicated to the coastal road, Sagari Mahamarg, traversing through the Western Ghats.
 We were excited about what lied ahead of us.
-We started from Harihareshwar at 10 AM.
+We started the ride from Harihareshwar at 10 AM.

 We had our first encounter with the ferry on the trip at Bagmandla just outside Harihareshwar: